magmide/magmide/posts/what-is-rok.md

 Rok is a dependently typed, metaprogrammable proof checker with an integrated abstract assembly language with fractional effect types

+This post is intended for anyone in the software engineering space, meant to persuade you we desperately need something like Rok and that the design choices it makes are the right ones to achieve our goals.
+If you want a deep dive on the technical design of Rok, please read [The Technical Design of Rok](), and if you want to feel what it would be like to learn Rok once it's finished, please read [Introduction to Rok]().

 Includes things that can be built, some of which I intend to build.